pitw/boll-kaspersky-subscriptions-parser/README.md

 ## CLI

-Also included is a small CLI for getting subscriptions directly as:
+Also included is a small :computer: CLI for getting subscriptions directly as:

 - CSV